FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 ### Introspect and Registration

-Remember that our React app looks for a `token` in `/user`.
-The Access Token isn't human-readable, but we can pass it through FusionAuth's `/introspect` to get JSON data out of it.
-We can get even more user-specific info from `/registration`.
+Remember that our React app looks for a `user` in `/user`.
+The Access Token isn't human-readable, but we can pass it to FusionAuth's `/introspect` endpoint to get a User object (as JSON) from it.
+We can get additional user-specific info from `/registration` as well.

 If there's a `token` in session storage, we'll call `/introspect` to get info out of that `token`.
-Part of its info is the boolean `active`, which is `true` until the Access Token expires.
-(You can configure how long Access Tokens live in the FusionAuth admin panel.)
-If it's still good, we'll call `/registration` and return the bodies from both requests.
+Part of the info returned from `/introspect` is the boolean property `active`, which is `true` until the Access Token expires (you can configure how long Access Tokens live in the FusionAuth admin panel).
+If the token is still good, we'll call `/registration` and return the JSON from both requests.

-If there's no `token` in session storage, or if the `token` is expired, we'll return an empty object.
-Remember that our React components use the existence of `this.props.body.token` to determine whether a user is logged in, so an empty `body` means there's no active user.
+If there's no `token` in session storage, or if the `token` has expired, we'll return an empty object.
+Remember that our React components use the existence of `this.props.body.user` to determine whether a user is logged in, so an empty `body` means there's no active user.

 Here's the skeleton of our new-and-improved `/user`: